Kiss Math by Justin Rigamonti

 I’m writing alone by candlelight.

-Justin Rigamonti teaches English at Portland Community College and serves as the Program Coordinator for PCC's Carolyn Moore Writing Residency.
-Justin's poems have been recently published or are forthcoming in Ploughshares, Hayden's Ferry Review, Frontier Poetry, American Poetry Review, Rattle, Smartish Pace, and New Ohio Review, and his poem “The Secret” recently appeared in anthology The Poetry of Grief, Gratitude and Reverence (Wisdom Books, 2024).
+Justin Rigamonti teaches composition, creative writing, and publishing at Portland Community College, where he served as the program coordinator for the Carolyn Moore Writing Residency.
+His poems have been recently published or are forthcoming in American Poetry Review, Ploughshares, Rattle, and the 2024 anthology The Poetry of Grief, Gratitude, and Reverence (Wisdom Books, 2024).
+His poem "Failure" was selected to appear in Best New Poets 2025.

 Published October 15 2025